Villa Rosa is a privately owned house in Lanzarote that we make available for holiday rental under the Canary Islands tourism regulations.

 Smoking is not allowed on premises open to the public, such as bars and restaurants inside or outside.
 Smokers must keep at least 2 metres from other people, including people you live with, and smoking when moving on public roads is not permitted.

 Working with our management company on the island, we are trying hard to make stays in Villa Rosa safe.
 We ask guests to "do their bit" to reduce infection risks for others including cleaners and following guests.
-Where possible, to reduce risk, there will be a 3 day window between guests leaving and the next guests arriving and other hygiene measures are in place.
-These are indicated by otherwise strange periods of "on hold" in our availability calendars.
+Where possible, to reduce risk, there will be a time window between guests leaving and the next guests arriving and other hygiene measures are in place.
+These are often indicated by otherwise strange periods of "on hold" in our availability calendars.

 24th November 2020 Issued